 15. I am committed to the success of my team.

 This is a fundamental question related to the level of engagement of your team members.
-Facilitating the Engagement workshop explores what it would take for your employees to be fully committed to the success of the team.
+Facilitating the Engagement workshop explores what it'd take for your employees to be fully committed to the success of the team.

 One way to improve commitment for the team is to bring them together to create a shared positive intention about the team, a project or an event.